Mark 9: Verse 1

 There are some standing here who will not taste death until they see that the kingdom of God has come with (or in) power.

 Anglican biblical scholar Edward Plumptre argues that this verse should be read with the final section of Mark 8 and suggests that the present arrangement may have been made with a view of connecting it with the Transfiguration as the fulfilment of the promise in this verse.
-This verse is numbered as Mark 8:39 in the Vulgate and its Douai-Rheims translation, and Irish commentator John Macevilly notes that "the Vulgate arrangement ... is preferable" and matches the break between Matthew 16 and 17.
+This verse is numbered as Mark 8:39 in the Vulgate and its Douai-Rheims translation, and Irish commentator John Macevilly notes that "the Vulgate arrangement… is preferable" and matches the break between Matthew 16 and 17.

 Christopher Tuckett notes that this verse has been "much debated", and what exactly the kingdom of God refers to has been long discussed.
-It immediately follows Jesus' statement of "... when he comes in his Father's glory with the holy angels" (Mark 8:38) in the preceding chapter.
+It immediately follows Jesus' statement of "…when he comes in his Father's glory with the holy angels" (Mark 8:38) in the preceding chapter.
 This could simply refer to the subsequently-reported Transfiguration.
 Others have interpreted it as Jesus referring to his resurrection and/or the coming of Christianity.
 It is also recorded in Matthew 16:28 and Luke 9:27.
-Matthew adds the statement that "... then he will reward each person according to what he has done" between the two.
-Tuckett notes that the statement is an "unfulfilled prophecy", and on this basis many writers "have seen here a genuine saying of Jesus".
+Matthew adds the statement that "…then he will reward each person according to what he has done" between the two.
+Craig Keener and Tuckett argue that the statement is unfulfilled, and on this basis many writers "have seen here a genuine saying of Jesus".
+Christopher Hays and Keener argue that the Parousia was contingent on the repentance of Israel, and that unfulfilled eschatological expectations would not be failures or unusual in the Jewish prophetic context.